mattermost/mattermost-docker/MAINTENANCE.md

 - Change the [version number](https://github.com/mattermost/mattermost-docker/blob/master/app/Dockerfile#L6) in the **master branch** to pull in the latest Mattermost Team Edition release
 - Change the [version number](https://github.com/mattermost/mattermost-docker/blob/team-and-enterprise/app/Dockerfile#L6) in the **the team-and-enterprise branch** to pull in the latest Mattermost Enterprise Edition release

+## Issue and Pull Request Review

+Maintainer(s) should periodically review pull requests and issues submitted to provide feedback and to merge pull request changes when the maintainer feels the change would be appropriate.

 ## Credits